-November to February is considered to be the best time to visit Goa.
-The weather is perfect, not very cold, not very hot.
+The best time to visit Goa is between November to February when the weather is perfect, not very cold, not very hot.
 It's also a good time as almost all the beach shacks are open during these months.
 Water sports, like banana boat ride, jet ski, parasailing, etc. are also open to tourists during these months on most of the popular beaches.
-If you like being in the crowd and are looking for fun party time, this is the time to go to Goa.
+If you like to party, this is the time to go to Goa.
 Goa is considered to be one of the best places in India to enjoy Christmas and New Year season as the entire Goa is full of festivity.

 |Month||Avg.
 Minimum (°C)||Avg.
 Maximum (°C)|